FailAcademy/learning/web-dev-foundation/_slides/04-jquery/01-intro-to-jquery-slides.md

 - Find elements using CSS-style selectors
 - Change content on the page
 - Add animations to elements
-- Watch what a user does and react to it
+- Watch what a user does and react to what they do
 - Fetch new content

 ---